michodgs25/powertools/README.md

 * *The user must input a name and a message to be able to submit the review.*

-* *Once the review is submited the user can view it underneath the create review form on the same page.*
 --------

 ### Bag page feature